-- The product as used must not be classifiable as hazardous according to the GHS - Exception: For toilet bowl cleaning products and for industrial and institutional specialty cleaning products: The product as used may be classifiable as hazardous if the classification is Xi-Irritant, including R36 (H319), R37 (H335), R38 (H315), R41 (H318). - The product as supplied and as used must not be classifiable as dangerous according to the Australian Dangerous Goods (ADG) code, including classification as an Environmentally Hazardous Substance.
+The product as used shall not be classifiable as hazardous according to the GHS classification.

+The product as supplied and as used shall not be classifiable as dangerous according to the Australian Dangerous Goods (ADG) code, including classification as an Environmentally Hazardous Substance.
 For products intended for domestic use this includes substances with a potentially corrosive pH (below 2 and above 11.5).